 - a pop up ‘modal’ at the bottom of the screen (highlighted in orange)

 In the modal you will see e.g. ‘53.221487,-1.611440’.
 The first number (before the comma) is the latitude and the second is the longitude.
-However, these numbers can’t be copied.
-Instead tap on the numbers and the screen will change.
-See below.
+You can copy and paste these numbers.

 Trigger radius